 Can tongue-tie cause problems later in life?

-If tongue tie is left untreated it can cause issues for patients later in life, but with growth some patients tongue tie resolves itself.
+Tongue tie can cause issues for patients later in life, but with growth some patients tongue tie resolves itself.
 People with untreated tongue tie may experience difficulty speaking, or eating.